influenzanet/python-ifncli/docs/reponse-db-build.md

 ### Survey Version Selector

-Survey version is defined as a 3 number sequence separated by a '-', ex '25-1-2' 2 first numbers are respectively year and month when the survey is published, the last number is the order of the version in the given year/month.
+Survey version is defined as a 3 numbers sequence separated by a '-', ex '25-1-2'

+2 first numbers are respectively year and month when the survey is published, the last number is the order of the version in the given year/month.

 It's strongly infered that the numbers have an order semantic, where a-b-c, evaluation consider in priority a > b > c